znep/query-coordinator/readme/development.md

 #### Releasing Styleguide
 There are two parts to releasing styleguide:

 1. Publish an NPM package to artifactory.
-This is fully automated (see styleguide-publisher). :tada:
+This is happens automatically via Jenkins (the "styleguide-publisher" job) when you merge to master. :tada:

     If you need to run a manual release: